Applied Technologies

 LiDAR (Light Detection and Ranging)

 LiDAR is very high resolution data that allows for 3-D modeling of the landscape.
-In 2017 Winnebago County recieved its first LiDAR data.
+In 2017 Winnebago County received its first LiDAR data.
 We use the LiDAR data to model elevations, thereby providing technicians with the ability to design projects with highly accurate elevations.
 Other products include creating 3D maps classifying, trees, water, and building footprints creating powerful visualization tools.
-You may download individual LiDAR data by accessing the shared drive: LiDAR One Drive.

 Computer Aided Design (CAD)